 A customer viewing the menu of a child store sees a dropdown list of all sibling store catalogs except independent sibling stores.
 Users can switch to any catalog available in the dropdown list and submit orders.

-Independent child stores do not appear on the dropdown selection, and hence customers can only switch to non-independent sibling stores.
+Independent child stores do not appear on the dropdown selection; hence, customers can only switch to non-independent sibling stores.
 When viewing the menu of an independent store, a customer may switch to any available non-independent store, but they cannot switch to any independent stores.
 This behavior is replicated for the order capture feature.

 To enjoy the benefits of connected stores, you should first choose the parent store and associate it with one or more other stores under your control.